tlswg/tls13-spec/draft-ietf-tls-tls13.md

-Note: Prior to TLS 1.3, "certificate_list" ordering required each certificate to certify the one immediately preceding it, however some implementations allowed some flexibility.
+Note: Prior to TLS 1.3, "certificate_list" ordering required each certificate to certify the one immediately preceding it, however, some implementations allowed some flexibility.
 Servers sometimes send both a current and deprecated intermediate for transitional purposes, and others are simply configured incorrectly, but these cases can nonetheless be validated properly.
 For maximum compatibility, all implementations SHOULD be prepared to handle potentially extraneous certificates and arbitrary orderings from any TLS version, with the exception of the end-entity certificate which MUST be first.

-The server's certificate list MUST always be non-empty.
-A client will send an empty certificate list if it does not have an appropriate certificate to send in response to the server's authentication request.
+The server's certificate_list MUST always be non-empty.
+A client will send an empty certificate_list if it does not have an appropriate certificate to send in response to the server's authentication request.